rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 [7] We always hope to grab a few unplanned majors (or at least people who end up discovering they love CS) from that group, too.

 [8] Why is Section 2 in Term 1 and Section 1 in Term 2?
-Bcause the
+Because the
 magic optimization algorithm placed them that way.

 [9] Henry Walker, who was originally scheduled to teach section 2, is